Symmetric nonnegative forms and sums of squares: Symmetric mean inequalities of degree four

 \section{Symmetric mean inequalities of degree four}

-We now are able to characterize quartic symmetric mean inequalities that are valid of all values of $n$.
-Recall from Section 2 that $\mathfrak{P}_4$ denotes the cone of all sequences $\mathfrak{f}=(f^{(4)},f^{(5)},\ldots)$ of degree 4 power means that are nonnegative for all $n$ and $\mathfrak{S}_4$ the cone of such sequences that can be written as sums of squares.
+In this last section we characterize quartic symmetric mean inequalities that are valid for all values of $n$.
+Recall from Section 2 that $\mathfrak{P}_4$ denotes the cone of all sequences $\mathfrak{f}=(f^{(4)},f^{(5)},\ldots)$ of degree 4 power means that are non-negative for all $n$ and $\mathfrak{S}_4$ the cone of such sequences that can be written as sums of squares.

 In the case of quartic forms the elements of $\mathfrak{P}_{4}$ can be characterized by a family of univariate polynomials as Theorem \ref{thm:charpos} specializes to the following